pldn/LDWizard-old/docs/design.md

 #### 4.2.2.e Setting a datatype IRI

-- *The user sets a datatype for a column.*
+- *The user sets a datatype IRI for a column.*
-  The datatype IRI is stored in the configuration.
+  The datatype IRI is used in the transformation.

 - *The user does not set a datatype IRI for a column.*
-  The datatype `xsd:string` is used in the configuration.
+  The datatype `xsd:string` is used in the transformation.

 - *The user removes a previously set datatype IRI for a column .*
-  The datatype IRI `xsd:string` is used in the configuration.
+  The datatype IRI `xsd:string` is used in the transformation.

 #### 4.2.2.f Setting a language tag

-TBD
+- *The user sets a language tag for a column.*
+  The language tag is used in the transformation.

+- *The user does not set a language tag for a column.*
+  The datatype IRI that is set for that column (by default `xsd:string`) is used in the transformation.

+- *The user removes a previously set language tag for a column .*
+  The datatype IRI that is set for that column (by default `xsd:string`) is used in the transformation.

 #### 4.2.2.g Cleaning cell values